Livingston Group Asset Management CO operating as Southport Capital Management Makes New Investment in Invesco BulletShares 2025 Corporate Bond ETF (NYSEARCA:BSCP)

 Livingston Group Asset Management CO operating as Southport Capital Management bought a new position in shares of Invesco BulletShares 2025 Corporate Bond ETF (NYSEARCA:BSCP – Get Rating) during the fourth quarter, Holdings Channel reports.
 The fund bought 68,814 shares of the company’s stock, valued at approximately $1,507,000.

-A number of other institutional investors and hedge funds have also bought and sold shares of the business.
-Oliver Luxxe Assets LLC grew its holdings in Invesco BulletShares 2025 Corporate Bond ETF by 0.4% during the 3rd quarter.
-Oliver Luxxe Assets LLC now owns 106,880 shares of the company’s stock worth $2,372,000 after acquiring an additional 460 shares during the last quarter.
+A number of other institutional investors and hedge funds have also bought and sold shares of BSCP.
+Oliver Luxxe Assets LLC lifted its position in shares of Invesco BulletShares 2025 Corporate Bond ETF by 0.4% in the 3rd quarter.
+Oliver Luxxe Assets LLC now owns 106,880 shares of the company’s stock worth $2,372,000 after purchasing an additional 460 shares during the period.
 4Thought Financial Group Inc. lifted its position in shares of Invesco BulletShares 2025 Corporate Bond ETF by 1.6% in the 4th quarter.
 4Thought Financial Group Inc. now owns 37,493 shares of the company’s stock worth $821,000 after purchasing an additional 597 shares during the period.
 Prospera Financial Services Inc lifted its position in shares of Invesco BulletShares 2025 Corporate Bond ETF by 1.6% in the 3rd quarter.
 Prospera Financial Services Inc now owns 41,261 shares of the company’s stock worth $916,000 after purchasing an additional 638 shares during the period.
 Red Spruce Capital LLC lifted its position in shares of Invesco BulletShares 2025 Corporate Bond ETF by 0.3% in the 4th quarter.
 Red Spruce Capital LLC now owns 204,209 shares of the company’s stock worth $4,472,000 after purchasing an additional 649 shares during the period.
 Finally, Cypress Wealth Services LLC lifted its position in shares of Invesco BulletShares 2025 Corporate Bond ETF by 2.6% in the 4th quarter.
 Cypress Wealth Services LLC now owns 26,450 shares of the company’s stock worth $579,000 after purchasing an additional 668 shares during the period.

 Shares of NYSEARCA BSCP opened at $20.90 on Thursday.
 Invesco BulletShares 2025 Corporate Bond ETF has a 52-week low of $20.78 and a 52-week high of $22.43.
 The company’s 50 day moving average price is $21.25 and its 200-day moving average price is $21.74.